keithhb33/AI-Movie-Shorts/README.md

 ```

 An application GUI should appear.

-Place .MP4 (movie) files into the "movies" directory. <br />
+Place .MP4 (movie) files into the "movies" directory.

 Ensure all filenames are the titles of their respective movies (Ex: "American Psycho.mp4")

 Click "Start Generation"

 After all narrations are complete, the GUI will indicate such.
-Processed trailers can be viewed in the "output" directory
+Processed trailers can be viewed in the "output" directory.